Saadmrp1038/Saadmrp1038.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Pial.
-I recently graduated from the Department of Computer Science and Engineering at [Bangladesh University of Engineering and Technology (BUET)](https://www.buet.ac.bd/).
+Hi, I'm Pial, a Computer Science and Engineering graduate from [Bangladesh University of Engineering and Technology (BUET)](https://www.buet.ac.bd/) with a passion for AI, systems engineering, and competitive programming.

-I'm currently a research intern at two labs: xlab at the University of Illinois Urbana-Champaign, where I'm advised by [Prof. Tianyin Xu](https://tianyin.github.io/), and LUCID Lab at Towson University, working under [Prof. Khandakar Ashrafi Akbar](https://scholar.google.com/citations?user=lPz7L8kAAAAJ&hl=en).
-My research interests focus on the intersection of AI agents, systems, and software.
+I'm a software engineer and researcher with expertise spanning AI/ML, distributed systems, and web development.
+Currently, I'm working as a Software Engineer at Monsha.AI, where I'm building an AI-powered EdTech platform that creates teaching resources and materials for educators using agentic LLM workflows.

-At xlab, I'm developing a benchmark framework to evaluate how AI agents handle realistic system failures.
-Meanwhile, at LUCID Lab, I'm working on using LLMs to generalize logs from different sources.
-I'm also actively working on two other projects, generating UI test scripts from natural language test cases and developing conversational agents that help educators create pedagogically relevant slides.
+My research interests focus on **operating systems**, **systems reliability**, and **distributed systems**.
+I'm currently working as a research intern at [Professor Tianyin Xu's](https://tianyin.github.io/) lab at UIUC, developing a benchmark framework for evaluating the ability of AI agents to detect, localize, and mitigate realistic failures in cloud-native environments.
+I'm also collaborating with [Professor Ashrafi's](https://scholar.google.com/citations?user=lPz7L8kAAAAJ&hl=en) lab at Towson University on using LLMs to generalize logs from different sources.
+Previously, I worked with [Professor Anindya Iqbal](https://scholar.google.com/citations?user=jAuiNFgAAAAJ&hl=en) at BUET on agentic frameworks for automated test generation and pedagogical conversational agents.

+Currently, I am looking for a Ph.D. position for fall 2026.